Skip to main content

 Overview

-Marker is an open-source tool that converts PDF documents to clean markdown with a specific focus on accuracy and quality.
-Created by Vik Paruchuri (who also built Surya OCR), Marker combines deep learning models for layout detection, OCR, table recognition, and equation detection into a single pipeline optimized for producing high-fidelity markdown output.
+Marker is an open-source document conversion tool built by DataLab (Vik Paruchuri) that converts PDFs, images, PPTX, DOCX, XLSX, HTML, and EPUB files into clean markdown, JSON, chunks, or HTML.
+It combines deep learning models for layout detection, OCR, table recognition, and equation detection into a single pipeline optimized for producing high-fidelity structured output from complex documents.

 🦞